Best daily deals

 Negatives

 Wireless earbuds are great.
 They’re portable and convenient, and you never have to worry about wires getting caught on something and ripping them out.
 But these things can get a little pricey, and sometimes you don’t want to spend hundreds of dollars, or even $100.
-We’ve gathered this list of the best wireless earbuds under $50 to accommodate most readers’ budgets.
+We’ve gathered this list of the best cheap wireless earbuds, superficially under $50, to accommodate the majority of our readers’ budgets.

 TOZO T12 earbuds on a table with a plant in the background